 The Inner mooring is directly outside the club house.
 It consists of a continuous rope with a turning block on the harbour wall and a (submerged) block towards the middle of the basin.
 The middle of the line is marked by a buoy and there are loops for the bow to clip the mooring line into and a split tail for the transom.
 It is possible to moor 2 RIBs into this system, but boats need to be moored in the right order to get everyone off dryfoot.
 Ask if in doubt, it's complicated and counter intuitive.
 The Ribs are moored here during poor weather forecasts and ususally during our autumn series.

 There is a dedicated YELLOW grab bag for each and every Rib.
-These are kept safe in the club house at both Skene and Stonehaven and contain all the usual things. make sure you have one on board before you set out and DO NOT store anything else in them.
+These are kept safe in the club house at Skene and in the Cruiser Shed at Stonehaven and contain all the usual things. make sure you have one on board before you set out and DO NOT store anything else in them.
 DO NOT take anything out of them that belongs there.
 Report if anything in them is wet, broken, rusty or missing to the commodore.
-This is expensive equipment that can get wet, so please find a differnt bag for your sandwiches.
+This is expensive equipment that can get wet, so please find a different bag for your sandwiches.
 They are yellow and are clearly marked with the Rib name and colour.

 This BLUE dry bag contains all you need to run the races.
 Stop watch, pens, race sheets, whistles etc. There are some separate race flags and a big black board to mark the course on too.